Creating a weekly menu plan is a task I personally dislike. However, making one week after week is one of the simplest ways to save money.

-STEP 5 – PUT YOUR MEAL PLAN IN WRITING
+STEP 5 – PUT YOUR MENU PLAN IN WRITING

 When you create a meal plan, it is imperative that it is in writing.
 You should also plan for every day of the week — Sunday through Saturday.
 Don’t forget to include your breakfasts, lunch (even if packing them for school or work) and your snacks, in addition to what you will have for dinner each week.

-You can create your own list, or use one of our meal planner forms to ensure you get your list put into writing every single week.
+You can create your own weekly meal plan list, or use one of our meal planner forms to ensure you get your list put into writing every single week.